its0Vivek/portfolio/posts/hello-world.md

 ---
-title: 'Hello World - Welcome to My Blog'
+title: Hello World - Welcome to My Blog
-date: '2024-04-13T12:00:00Z'
+date: 2024-04-13
-category: 'General'
-tags: ['Introduction', 'Web Development', 'Personal']
-coverImage: '/images/blog/hello.jpg'
+excerpt: Welcome to my blog!
+This is where I'll share my thoughts on software development, game development, and my journey in tech.
+readingTime: 3 minutes
 ---

 Welcome to my blog!
 This is where I'll share my thoughts on software development, game development, and my journey in tech.